jjennammari/kickoff42.nvim/README.md

 ## Installing Kickoff42.nvim

-this next part will be pretty much identical to kickstart's ^ actually not.
+This next part will be pretty much the same as the one on kickstart.

 > [!NOTE]
 > [Backup](https://github.com/nvim-lua/kickstart.nvim/blob/master/README.md#FAQ) your previous configuration, if you have one